Vox AC30: grey panels, Celestion silvers

 The "Treble" version of the AC30 Twin (circuit diagram OS/056) is no longer listed.
 There is currently no instance among the amps below of a serial number plate with the designation "T".

-Chassis numbers are stamped on the aluminium preamp upright underneath the input jacks rather than under the voltage selector.
+Chassis numbers continue to be stamped on the aluminium preamp upright underneath the input jacks rather than under the voltage selector.

 Control panels are normally of the type that first came in half-way into the 21000s, the JMI logo presented as separate letters on separate parallelogram backgrounds (as on the copper amps) rather than as a single block that runs into the silver bounding lines.